Judaism

 Re-Evaluating Gay Scriptures

 Reverend Dr. Laurence C. Keene, Disciples of Christ, “When people ask questions about homosexuality, almost always they follow with, ‘and what does the Bible really say about it?’
-The preceeding quote comes from an interesting documentary on Netflix called For the Bible Tells Me So.
-The documentary discusses traditional and liberal Christian beliefs about homosexuality in […]
+The preceding quote comes from an interesting documentary on Netflix called For the Bible Tells Me So.
+The documentary discusses traditional and liberal Christian beliefs about homosexuality […]

 Abraham: Breaking the Cycle of Child Abuse